-As a result, for the fiscal 2018 to fiscal 2020 performance share awards, the following corporate performance measures and weightings were established for all of our executive officers:
+Performance Measures for the Performance Period Beginning in Fiscal 2019.
+For the fiscal 2019 to fiscal 2021 performance share awards, the following corporate performance measures and weightings were established for all of our executive officers:

-- 50% cumulative corporate net income plus after-tax interest; - 30% cumulative corporate revenue; and - 20% cumulative corporate average net assets turns.
+- 50% cumulative corporate net income plus after-tax interest; - 30% cumulative corporate revenue; and

+20% cumulative corporate average net assets turns.

-At its meeting in December 2017, threshold, target and maximum goals were established for the fiscal 2018 to fiscal 2020 performance share awards.
+At its meeting in December 2018, threshold, target and maximum goals were established for the fiscal 2019 to fiscal 2021 performance share awards.
 The specific performance goals for the three-year award period are maintained by us as proprietary and confidential.
 The Committee believes that disclosure of these specific performance goals would represent competitive harm to us as such cumulative corporate goals and results are not publicly disclosed and are competitively sensitive.
 For each performance measure, the target goal reflects the cumulative three-year financial plan set at the corporate level.
 Based on historical performance, the Committee believes the attainment of target performance levels, while uncertain, could be reasonably anticipated.
 Threshold goals represent the minimum level of performance necessary for there to be a payout for that performance measure and the Committee believes the threshold goals are likely to be achieved.
 Maximum goals represent the performances at which payouts are 200% of the target award.
 Even if actual results exceed the maximum goals, the payouts are capped at 200% of the target award.
 Maximum goals represent levels of performance at which the Committee determined a payout of 200% of target would be appropriate.
 The Committee believes that the maximum goals established are more aggressive goals.

-In addition to approving performance measures, goals and weightings, the Committee also established, in accordance with our Amended and Restated 2010 Plan, specific corporate adjustment events for determining payouts under the fiscal 2018 to fiscal 2020 performance share awards.
+In addition to approving performance measures, goals and weightings, the Committee also established, in accordance with our 2010 Plan, specific corporate adjustment events for determining payouts under the fiscal 2019 to fiscal 2021 performance share awards.
 The impact of acquisitions on the evaluation of performance will be determined based on the size of the acquisition as determined by projected annual revenue for the first twelve months after the closing of an acquisition as follows:

-- The entire impact of any acquisition greater than \$50 million will be excluded from the payout calculation for the entire performance period unless the acquisition was included in the annual financial plan and cumulative goals; - All impacts for acquisitions less than \$10 million will be included in the payout calculation for the entire performance period; and - For acquisitions between \$10 million and \$50 million: - the impact will be excluded from the payout calculation if the transaction closes during the third year of the three-year term; and if the transaction closes in the first or second year of the performance period, the impact will be included in the payout calculation with the exception of any transaction costs incurred.
+- The entire impact of any acquisition greater than \$50 million will be excluded from the payout calculation for the entire performance period unless the acquisition was included in the annual financial plan and cumulative goals; - All impacts for acquisitions less than \$10 million will be included in the payout calculation for the entire performance period; and - For acquisitions between \$10 million and \$50 million: - the impact will be excluded from the payout calculation if the transaction closes during the third year of the three-year term; and - if the transaction closes in the first or second year of the performance period, the impact will be included in the payout calculation with the exception of any transaction costs incurred.

 Any externally driven changes in accounting principles and standards will be excluded from the evaluation of performance if the cumulative net impact on the payout of all such accounting adjustments affects the award payout by more than 2%, unless such accounting change was included in the annual plan and cumulative goals.